 Faults in distributed systems are like green Skittles, we all wish they'd never happen but in reality the best we can do is understand and control the damage they cause.
 In event streaming pipelines that means understanding delivery and stability guarantees and their implications on your overall system.

 Vector attempts to make it clear which guarantees you can expect from it.
-We categorize all components by their targetted delivery guarantee and also by their general stability.
-This helps you make the appropriate tradeoffs for your usecase.
+We categorize all components by their targeted delivery guarantee and also by their general stability.
+This helps you make the appropriate trade-offs for your use case.

 Here you can find an overview of delivery guarantee types and their meaning as well as how we label the stability of our components.
 Next, you can head over to the components page and use filters to see which components support specific guarantees.